My Top 5 2020s Movies That Should Become Broadway Musicals

 The cast of Sinners performing “I Lied To You” at the 98th Academy Awards (Robert Gauthier/Los Angeles Times)

-This decade has been filled with movies that pushed the boundaries of their genres, and some of them could see their hearts sing out in the heart of the musical theater stage in the near future.
-Here’s a list of my top 5 films from the 2020s that I can see making it to Broadway along with dream creative teams and casts who can bring them to life.
+This decade has been filled with movies that pushed the boundaries of their genres, and several of those films feel ripe to have their emotions amplified and their stories transformed into vivid musical theater experiences on the Broadway stage in the near future.
+Here’s a list of my top five films from the 2020s that I can imagine making the leap to Broadway, along with dream creative teams and casts who could bring their worlds and songs to life.

 1 - Sinners (2025)